Johann Friedrich Gmelin: Legacy

 Among his students were Georg Friedrich Hildebrandt, Carl Friedrich Kielmeyer, Friedrich Stromeyer, and Wilhelm August Lampadius.
 He was the father of Leopold Gmelin.

 He described the redfin pickerel in 1789.
 In the scientific field of herpetology, he described many new species of amphibians and reptiles.
 In the field of malacology, he described and named many species of gastropods.

-The plant genus Gmelina was named after Gmelin by Linnaeus.
+The plant genus Gmelina was named after J.F.
+Gmelin (or possibly J.G.
+Gmelin, or both) by Linnaeus.